AhmedDiderRahat/wise_2324_bi_project/README.md

 5. run the create_tables_import_data notebook

 ## Queries
+1. Are the cards that a player receives related to his goals?
+2. Which stadium/team got the most goals?
-1. How have the searches for the World Cup changed over time?
+3. How have the searches for the World Cup changed over time?
 Was there an increase over the months to the start?
+4. What are the most searched queries (only world cup related, excluding worldcup)?
-2. What are the most clicked search results for the World Cup, and how frequently are they clicked?
+5. What are the most clicked search results for the World Cup and how frequently are they clicked?
-3. Who are the most searched players, and how many goals did they score?
+6. Who are the most searched players, and how many goals did they score?
 Is a player's search popularity related to their goals?
-4. What were the other search terms and URLs that users looked for on the same day?
-5. QUERY5